Warning: Undefined variable $package_group_size in /home/expeditions/www/www/wp-content/themes/highland/print-posts.php on line 121

 Our last day of trek following the Dudh Kosi River down to Lukla.
 It’s only a gradual walk along the Dudhkhosi river after our steep descent from Namche.
 We’ll have lunch on our way and we make the final climb up to the airstrip at Lukla.
 Rest of the day is free and you can relax under the warm sun & reflect on the emotional experiences we had while hiking through these massive mountains that have probably helped us re-discover ourselves in ways least expected.
 This is our final day on these fantastic mountains.
 Later we celebrate our successful completion of trek & climb with our Sherpa guides and porters who we’ve got to know so well & are now good friends.
 It’s a pleasure to end this wonderful trip on a happy note.
 We then slumber into blissful sleep.

 Take an early morning flight from Lukla to Kathmandu.
 We will be transferred to hotel in a private vehicle in Kathmandu.
-Take leisure and soothe your aching limbs from long and tiring peak climb.
+Take leisure and soothe your aching limbs after our successful climb.

 Enjoy a leisure day.
 You are on your own.
 Participating in a day tour in Kathmandu is a pleasant plan.
 You can also go for shopping in Thamel, a tourist hub where you can buy souvenir items like handicrafts and arts to your family.
-At eventide, we will relish a farewell dinner to celebrate our successful climb.
-While enjoying our supper, we will also be entertained to a scintillating cultural dance performed by the local belles Please do not hesitate to let us know if you would like to extend your stay.
+Please do not hesitate to let us know if you would like to extend your stay.
 Kindly email us for more details on extensions.

 Finally, the undeniable day of departure arrives.
 Thank you for joining us on this climb and it has been a pleasure getting to know you during this time.
 We hope this venture has enriched your experience with happy memories.
 You will be assisted in your last minute preparation.
 Our representative will take you to Tribhuvan International Airport three hours before your scheduled flight.
 Keep in touch and hope to hear from you soon.
 Bon voyage for a safe and pleasant trip home.